Hawaiian Monk Seal

-We have participated on or attended meetings of the NMFS Hawaiian monk seal recovery team and have also periodically convened Hawaiian monk seal program reviews to provide advice on priority research and management needs.
-We have also provided funding support for various research and management actions.
+We have participated in and attended meetings of the NMFS Hawaiian monk seal Recovery Team and have convened Hawaiian monk seal program reviews.
+We have also organized and supported workshops on priority research and management needs, and interventions such as vaccination and seal rehabilitation.

 Commission Reports and Publications